sanyaade/LasaurShield/README.md

 Parts List for v11.11 Upgrade
 ==============================

-2   resistor 10 KOhm    271-10K-RC    (making is a total of 7x)
+2   resistor 10 KOhm    271-10K-RC    (making it a total of 7x)
 1   e-stop button 24mm    642-A01ES
 1   e-stop SPST block    642-A0150B
 2   NAND Gates IC    863-MC74AC20NG